aydenyipcs/Support-Ticket-Management-System/README.md

 # Support-Ticket-Management-System

-Hi Kyle, Brie and Shanti!
+Hi Kyle, Brie, and Shanti!

+Thank you for the opportunity to work on this project.
+It was a lot of fun designing and implementing certain features.

-Please let me know if you have any questions or concerns, I'm really grateful for this opportunity.
+If you have any questions or concerns, please don't hesitate to reach out!

-Hope you guys enjoy my design and have an amazing day!
+I hope you all enjoy my design and have an amazing day!

 ## Tech Stack